gia-uh/cecilia/report/report.md

 ## Model Architecture and Design

-Cecilia 2B is built upon the Salamandra 2B model, a transformer-based decoder-only language model developed by the Barcelona Supercomputing Center’s Language Technologies Unit.
+Cecilia 2B is built upon the Salamandra 2B model [@gonzalez2025salamandra], a transformer-based decoder-only language model developed by the Barcelona Supercomputing Center’s Language Technologies Unit.
 Salamandra 2B comprises approximately 2.25 billion parameters and employs a standard Transformer architecture with 24 layers, a hidden size of 2048, and 16 attention heads.
 It uses rotary positional embeddings (RoPE), SwiGLU activation functions, RMS normalization, and flash attention to optimize training stability and computational efficiency.
 The model supports a large context window of 8,192 tokens and a vocabulary size of 256K tokens, enabling it to handle diverse multilingual inputs effectively.

 Salamandra 2B was chosen as the base model for Cecilia 2B due to its strong multilingual capabilities, efficient architecture, and open-source availability under an Apache 2.0 license, which facilitates fine-tuning and adaptation for specific language varieties.
 Its design balances model capacity and computational resource requirements, making it suitable for deployment in resource-constrained environments typical of Cuban NLP applications.

 Importantly, the architecture of Salamandra 2B was left unmodified in the development of Cecilia 2B, including the tokenizer and vocabulary.
 The adaptation to Cuban Spanish was applied exclusively through continual pretraining on a curated Cuban text corpus, ensuring that the model’s original structural and hyperparameter configurations remain intact.
 This approach aims to preserve the robustness and generalization properties of the base Salamandra 2B model while specializing its linguistic knowledge to the Cuban Spanish variant.
-However, it must be considered that words outside the original vocabulary (cubanisms and transliterated words, for example) will be harder to learn due to the nature of tokenization.
+However, it must be considered that words outside the original vocabulary (cubanisms and transliterated words, for example) will be harder to learn due to the nature of tokenization [@gururangan2020dont].

 ## Training Data and Procedure